Ever thought of studying in South Australia? The capital of the ‘Festival State’, Adelaide, might just be the place to go.

-In Adelaide, you can expect to spend $170-$250 per week in a sharehouse (usually living with professionals or other students), $200-$500 per week for managed student accommodation (this price will normally include amenities like 25-hour support and internet), or $450-$550 per week a room in a residential college (which tend to be located conveniently close to campuses).
-Additionally, there are homestay options to live with local families that cost on average $250-350 per week.
+In Adelaide, you can expect to spend $170-$250 per week in a sharehouse (usually living with professionals or other students), $200-$500 per week for managed student accommodation (this price will normally include amenities like 24-hour support and internet), or $450-$550 per week a room in a residential college (which tend to be located conveniently close to campuses).
+Additionally, there are homestay options to live with local families that cost $250-350 per week on average.

-It’s important to weigh up these options.
-Living close to the city can potentially mean less money being spent on public transport and taxi or Uber services, as well as getting home earlier from school.
+It’s important to weigh up these accommodation options, understand which area of Adelaide is best for you to live in and consider the area’s cost of living.
+Living close to the city can potentially mean less money being spent on public transport and taxi or rideshare services, as well as getting home earlier from classes.
 However, living further from the city can mean larger living spaces, more leisure space, and less noise.
 Living on or near campus can be hugely convenient, as you’ll have a minimal commute to class.

-Almost all of Adelaide’s education providers have their campuses within the park-bounds of the city’s CBD.
-That means public transport access is very easy.
-For campuses outside of the city limits, there are usually frequent buses provided for students.
+Almost all of Adelaide’s education providers have one or all of their campuses located within the city’s unique, gridded CBD, including the iconic University of Adelaide campus on North Terrace.
+That means public transport access in Adelaide is very easy.
+For campuses outside of the city limits, there are frequent buses or trains to get you there.

 Luckily for Adelaide residents, the city has after-midnight bus services on almost every bus route to and from the city.
-So, no matter where you live, you can still enjoy a night out at your favourite bar or a late-night study session.
-Taxis and Uber services are also available with the touch of your phone screen, with prices varying depending on where you live.
+So, no matter where you live, you can still enjoy a night out at your favourite bar or a late study session with friends.
+Taxis and ride-sharing services such as Uber, Ola, and DiDi are also available, with prices varying depending on where you live.